wavesoftware/gem-puppet-herald/README.md

 To contribute, follow the standard [git flow](http://danielkummer.github.io/git-flow-cheatsheet/) of:

 1. Fork it
-1. Create your feature branch (`git checkout -b feature/my-new-feature`)
+1. Create your feature or bugfix branch (`git checkout -b feature/my-new-feature`)
 1. Commit your changes (`git commit -am 'Add some feature'`)
-1. Push to the branch (`git push origin feature/my-new-feature`)
+1. Push to the origin (`git push origin feature/my-new-feature`)
 1. Create new Pull Request

 Even if you can't contribute code, if you have an idea for an improvement please open an [issue](https://github.com/wavesoftware/gem-puppet-herald/issues).